What’s your daily sugar intake? How much sugar per day? 5 easy ways to reduce sugar intake!

 If your sweet tooth is hungry, decide where you want to spend your sugar.
 I’m not saying no to sugar, but yes to less.
 Here’s how:

 Choose beverages with no added sugar

 Choose drinks with no added sugars, such as water, in place of sugar-sweetened beverages.
 Or drink fewer sugar-sweetened drinks per week in a smaller size.

-To make flavored water, just add some fruit, vegetable or herb to a pitcher of water.
+To make flavored water, just add some fruit (apples, strawberries, lemons), vegetable (cucumber or jalapeño) or herbs to a pitcher of water.
 Refrigerate to keep it safe.
 Here, I added orange peel to the water and within 30-minutes had a refreshing orange-infused drink.

 Think small or mini